- Migration Guides

 Re:amaze provides a CSV export for customer contacts through its Contacts tab and a REST API for retrieving conversations, messages, articles, and response templates.
 There is no single "download everything" button — you'll use different methods depending on the data type.

 In your Re:amaze dashboard, click the Contacts tab in the right-hand navigation menu.
-If you want to export a subset of contacts, click "Filter Contacts" at the top of the page — you can filter by attributes like country, tags, or custom fields.
+To export a subset, click "Filter Contacts" at the top — you can filter by country, tags, or custom fields.
 Once your filter is set (or skip filtering to export everything), click "Export Contacts."
-Re:amaze processes the export in the background and sends you an email notification when the CSV file is ready to download.
+Re:amaze processes the export as a background job and sends you an email notification when the CSV file is ready to download.
 The CSV includes names, email addresses, phone numbers, and any custom data fields you've collected.
+Contacts in Re:amaze are account-scoped (not brand-scoped), so this export covers contacts across all brands in your account.
+This feature is available on all plans, including Starter.
+Most CSV report exports are also available from the bottom of each report page in the dashboard.

 Re:amaze's REST API provides endpoints for programmatic data retrieval.
-Use GET /api/v1/conversations (scoped per brand via https://{brand}.reamaze.io/api/v1/conversations) to list conversations with pagination, then GET /api/v1/conversations/{slug}/messages to retrieve individual message threads.
-Authentication uses HTTP Basic Auth with your login email and API token (found in Settings → Developer → API Token).
-Each Re:amaze user has their own API token, and requests are rate-limited per token.
+Use GET /api/v1/conversations (scoped per brand via https://{brand}.reamaze.io/api/v1/conversations) to list conversations — results are paginated at 30 per page and can be filtered by status, tag, origin (channel), and date range.
+Then use GET /api/v1/conversations/{slug}/messages to retrieve individual message threads, or GET /api/v1/messages to fetch all messages across conversations.
+Authentication uses HTTP Basic Auth with your login email as the username and your API token as the password (found in Settings → Developer → API Token).
+Each Re:amaze user has their own API token, and requests are rate-limited per token per minute — you'll receive HTTP 429 responses if you hit the limit.
+Unlike contacts, conversations are brand-scoped, so you need to query each brand's subdomain separately.
 For large exports, build a script that paginates through all conversations and saves the JSON responses.

-Re:amaze's API also exposes response templates (saved replies) via GET /api/v1/response_templates.
+Re:amaze's API exposes response templates (saved replies) via GET /api/v1/response_templates.
+The endpoint supports keyword search and pagination, so you can retrieve your entire template library programmatically.
 Export these so you can recreate them as Quick Replies on your new platform.
-If you have a large library of canned responses, the API is faster than copying them one by one from the Re:amaze dashboard.
+If you have a large library of canned responses, the API is significantly faster than copying them one by one from the Re:amaze dashboard.

-FAQ articles can be retrieved via GET /api/v1/articles and individual articles via GET /api/v1/articles/{slug}.
-This returns article titles, body content, and topic associations.
+FAQ articles can be retrieved via GET /api/v1/articles (filterable by status: published, draft, or internal) and individual articles via GET /api/v1/articles/{slug}.
+Results include article titles, body content, status, and topic associations.
+Articles are scoped to specific topics within your help center, so export by topic if you want to preserve the organizational structure.
 If you've built an extensive help center in Re:amaze, export all articles so you can repurpose the content — either as FAQ entries in your new chat widget or as standalone documentation on a separate docs site.

-Re:amaze's Workflows (automation macros), Cues (proactive messages), and chatbot configurations (Hello Bot, FAQ Bot, Order Bot, custom bots) cannot be exported via the API.
+Re:amaze's Workflows (automation macros), Cues (proactive messages), and chatbot configurations (Hello Bot, FAQ Bot, Order Bot, custom bots) cannot be exported via the API or UI.
 Screenshot or manually document each workflow's trigger conditions and actions, each Cue's targeting rules and message text, and any chatbot conversation flows.
-If you trained Re:amaze's AI Agent with custom context or FAQ data, save the original source materials — the training configuration itself isn't exportable.
+If you trained Re:amaze's AI Agent with custom context or FAQ data, save the original source materials — the AI Agent training configuration itself isn't exportable.
+Contact Notes (GET /api/v1/notes) and Satisfaction Ratings (GET /api/v1/satisfaction_ratings) are exportable via the API if you need historical quality data.

 Tip: Note which third-party integrations are active in your Re:amaze account (Shopify, BigCommerce, Stripe, Klaviyo, etc.) and their configurations.
 These connections won't transfer — you'll set up equivalent integrations on your new platform separately.
-Also note any custom SPF or SMTP configurations you've set up for email deliverability.
+Also note any custom SPF or SMTP configurations you've set up for email deliverability, as you'll need to clean up DNS records (remove include:_spf.reamaze.com) after migration.

 Need the full migration guide?